Experimental investigation relating free-surface features to sub-surface turbulence: Conclusions

-\backsection[Author contributions]{A.S., A.F., Y.H.T. developed the experimental methods, set up and performed the experiments.
-R.J.H. supervised the experiments.
-O.M.B. analysed the data and performed the tracking and statistical calculations with some assistance from J.R.A.
-S.{\AA}.E. supervised this work.
-O.M.B., A.F., J.R.A. and Y.H.T. wrote the manuscript with edits and contributions from all authors.}
+A.S., A.F., and Y.H.T.\ developed the experimental methods, set up and performed the experiments.
+R.J.H.\ supervised the experiments.
+O.M.B.\ and J.R.A.\ analysed the data and performed the tracking and statistical calculations.
+The experimental facility was developed by Y.H.T.\ and R.J.H.
+S.{\AA}.E.\ led and supervised this project and contributed discussions throughout.
+O.M.B., J.R.A., A.F., and Y.H.T.\ wrote the manuscript with edits and contributions from all authors.